Shopping center renovation could be your first thought when you recognize that your local mall or strip center is starting to falter.

 their studio during the afternoons.
 A variation of this was tried

 as an interim solution in suburban Crestwood in the St. Louis area, with mixed results.
-Certainly this strategy was not a permanent solution.
+Certainly this strategy was not the permanent solution and only lasted a short time.